 St Andrews has a wide range of eating options.
-Try fine dining at The Rossmount Inn or Europa, casual fare at The Gables, The Station on King or The Harbourfront, a cafe experience at The Niger Reef Tea House or Savour In The Garden, great pub food at The Red Herring or The Kennedy Inn even take out from The Clam Digger or King Street Pizza.
-And don't forget great early morning coffee tea and treats at Honeybeans and pick up a homemade !
+Try fine dining at The Rossmount Inn or Europa, casual fare at The Gables, The Harbourfront, a cafe experience at The Niger Reef Tea House or a unique open-air experience at the Char & Chowder, great pub food at The Red Herring or The Kennedy Inn or even take out from The Clam Digger or King Street Pizza.
+And don't forget great early morning breakfast at Lumberjacks Café or coffee tea and treats at Honeybeans and pick up a loaf of homemade of bread!

 In total St Andrews boasts more than 20 eating establishments and on Thursdays there is a great farmers market in Market Square, next to the post office with great prepared food!
 Check it out!

-St Andrews boasts an impressive music scene for its size.
-All year round The Red Herring hosts live music on Monday, Wednesday, Friday (Happy Hour and late night) and Saturday.
-On Thursday there is a DJ.
+St Andrews boasts an impressive music scene!
+All year round The Red Herring pub hosts live music on various evenings (Happy Hour and/or late night).
+Ask about the famous Thursday night Boom Boom!
 The pub at the Kennedy Inn has live acoustic music most Fridays and Saturdays.

 Other venues to check include the Gallery at Sunbury Shores.
 They often host well known touring acoustic acts and Savour in The Garden presents an early evening Wednesday music event in the summer usually featuring local artists.
 Look for posters.

 Also during the summer the St Andrews Arts Council presents an Opera workshop (end of July) and a variety of classical concerts in July and August.
 Minister's Island has created a summer concert series that has become a must go to event.